A business plan isn’t worth the hassle … right?

 The old adage “Failing to Plan, is Planning to Fail” is completely accurate.
 And in a nutshell, the less risk there is in your business, the greater its value … to the owners, to family, any potential lender or investor, as well as staff and customers.
 Less risk also means less stress and a more productive business.
 The earlier you develop a business plan, and develop the discipline of sticking to the plan, and reviewing and updating it over time, the better.

-If you’re looking for more information on developing a business plan, please join us for this upcoming webinar “How to develop an effective Business Plan”.
+If you’re looking for more information on developing a business plan, we recently presented a webinar on “How to develop an effective Business Plan”.